-Condominium and Homeowners Association Law
+Condominium and HOA Law

 If you’ve been elected to serve on the board of your condominium association, congratulations and thank you for your volunteer service!
 Condominium and homeowners association board members have fiduciary duties, as well as important rights and responsibilities.
 Associations face a myriad of operational challenges both simple and complex.
 Navigating the many legal issues that arise requires counsel with experience in the complex covenants, case law, statutes, and legal regulations which govern associations, as well as experience and expertise in related litigation, real estate and construction.
 Haber Law has competent, skilled condo association attorneys in all of these areas.
 Partners David B. Haber and Jonathan S. Goldstein are Board Certified by the Florida Bar in Condominium and Planned Development Law.